EC-BingChilling/Summer2023/chapter6.md

 |              |                | hunt stag        |hunt hare|
 | **Hunter 1** | hunt stag      | 4,4              | 0,3     |
 |              | hunt hare      | 3,0              | 3,3     |

+Two pure strategy Nash equilibria are when both hunters choose to hunt stag (cooperate) or when both hunters choose to hunt hare (defect)

 In the stag hunt game both hunters wont have a lower payoff.
 In this case its only one.
 But what if there were more animals to hunt?
 How would the situation vary say there was an animal that needed 3 hunters to take down?
 That can happen to any of these coordinate games.
 There could be more options where the rewards are more risky but have a bigger payoff.